cyberark/conjur/AUTHENTICATORS.md

 Let's break down the required pieces of this request:

-- **authenticator-type:** The default Conjur authenticator type is `authn`, and all other authenticator types begin with the prefix `authn-` -- eg, `authn-ldap` or `authn-my-awesome-authenticator`.
+- **authenticator-type:** The default Conjur authenticator type is `authn`, and all other authenticator types begin with the prefix `authn-`.
+For example, `authn-ldap` or `authn-my-awesome-authenticator`.
 - **optional-service-id:** This is useful when you have two different "instances" of the same authenticator type.
 For example, your company might